 - Must be CSA Z195 approved protective Footwear. - Shall be green tagged.
-The footwear containing the green triangle is intended for heavy industrial work environments, especially that of construction where sharp objects, such as nails, are present. - Ensure they fit properly (Should fit snug when laced up with ample toe room).
+The footwear containing the green triangle is intended for heavy industrial work environments, especially that of construction where sharp objects, such as nails, are present. - Ensure they fit properly and must cover the ankle for protection.
+(Should fit snug when laced up with ample toe room).